Politics

 AIR TRAVEL

-Our new environmental legislation is changing rapidly.
-This new legislation is effective immediately.
-From now on, travel by airplane (nationally and internationally) is limited to one (1) trip per person and year.
+Our new environmental legislation is changing rapidly and is effective immediately.
+From this point forward, travel by airplane (nationally and internationally) is restricted to one (1) trip per person per year.

-Flying pushes individual carbon emission levels faster and higher than any other human activity.
-It is time for us to rethink what is essential in our lives.
-We urge all other micronations to follow our lead.
+Flying elevates individual carbon emissions more rapidly and significantly than other human activities.
+It is time for us to reconsider what is truly essential in our lives.
+We encourage all other micronations to follow our example.

 Flight Ban